EDIC Digital Commons launches first projects

 This presents numerous opportunities.
-Consider, for instance:
+For instance:

 Internationally, the Netherlands is regarded as an innovative country, yet we can always learn from other countries’ experiences.
 This is why the Netherlands is committed to actively participating in global digital government initiatives.
-In various international forums agreements are made, experiences are exchanged, and policies on digital government are established, including in the United Nations (UN), the Organisation for Economic Co-operation and Development (OECD), and the European Union (EU).
+In various international forums, agreements are made, experiences are exchanged, and policies on digital government are established, including in the United Nations (UN), the Organisation for Economic Co-operation and Development (OECD), and the European Union (EU).

 Achieving a Europe fit for the digital age remains a prime EU priority.
 The aim is to shape the EU’s digital transition in a manner beneficial for individuals and businesses while contributing to a climate-neutral Europe by 2050.
 Consequently, the EU has developed an extensive cluster of legislation and policies.